pretix/pretix-docs/docs/guides/widget.md

 In order to assign the metadata property to an event, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 On the :btn:Basics: tab, edit the relevant property under "Meta data".
-For example, change the value of the attribute "Promoted" to `True`.

 For example, if you set up a metadata property called "Promoted" with values `True` and `False` that you set to `True` on some events, you can pass a filter like this: